spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 2. Log in using the credentials you received from our support team.
 After login in, you will be prompted to create a new password.
-Enter a new password and save yor changes.
+Enter a new password and save your changes.
 You will be redirected to the Palette VerteX system console.

 3. Open a terminal session and issue the following command to verify the Palette VerteX installation.
 The command should return a list of deployments in the `cp-system`, `hubble-system`, `ingress-nginx`, `jet-system` , and `ui-system` namespaces.